Structural Investigations, Testing and NDT

 High Alumina Cement (HAC) is a type of cement that is composed primarily of calcium aluminates.
 A high amount of alumina cement can cause issues with the concrete structures’ strength and leave it susceptible to chemical damage.

-How often should you test concrete structures?
+How often should you test Concrete structures?

 Concrete structures should be inspected regularly to maintain safety standards.
 The recommendation is to have a routine inspection every five years.
 Regular concrete testing will ensure the structural integrity of your asset.

-Is it a statutory requirement to test concrete structures?
+Is it a statutory requirement to test Concrete structures?

 Duty holders will typically have a legal obligation to maintain and carry out concrete testing on structures if it has been made part of a contractual agreement.
 For example, railway companies will often have a contractual obligation to ensure structures are compliant and safe to use.